The Capital Market Implications of Climate Risk Disclosure

 Abstract

 Corporate climate risk (CR) disclosures have become increasingly widespread in recent years.
-Using a theoretical framework, we hypothesize that increased CR disclosure allows a firm to appeal to a larger set of institutional investors, and that this, in turn, implies an increased supply of lendable shares, less binding short-selling constraints, and improved market quality.
-We consider a difference-in-differences setting to test our implications, using the publication of the SEC (2010) guidance on CR disclosure as our DiD event.
-We find empirical evidence consistent with all of our hypotheses.
-Our study identifies CR disclosures as a novel source of ownership breadth, and, ultimately, financial market liquidity and efficiency.
-We find supporting evidence for belief heterogeneity as a mediating variable for the impact of CR disclosure on market quality.
-We also show that socially responsible mutual funds are particularly important in channeling CR disclosures' positive effects on financial markets.
+We propose theoretically that increased CR disclosure allows a firm to appeal to more institutional investors, which implies eased shorting constraints and improved market quality.
+We find evidence supporting our hypotheses for a set of firms that significantly increased their CR disclosures around the publication of the SEC (2010) guidance on disclosing CR.
+Our study identifies CR disclosures as a novel source of ownership dispersion, liquidity, and market efficiency.
+We show that belief heterogeneity and socially responsible funds are important in channeling CR disclosures' positive effects on markets.

 Keywords: Climate risk, Disclosure, Breadth of ownership, Stock liquidity, Price efficiency JEL: G14, G20, G30, Q54 Climate risk, Disclosure, Breadth of ownership, Stock liquidity, Price efficiency JEL: G14, G20, G30, Q54